Lowest Mortgage Rate in Canada. Starting from 2.99%

 If demand tanks due to job losses, wouldn't that lower inflation?

-The lowered demand may temporarily increase supply and business competition.
-Considering our economy is already in a state of excess supply, prices for certain goods could come down.
+The lowered demand due to job losses may temporarily increase supply and business competition.
+Considering our economy already has excess supply, prices for certain goods could decrease.

 However, supply chains would experience interruptions, and businesses' input costs would ramp up quickly.
 At some point, companies would need to pass the costs to consumers to stay afloat.

 Energy prices would probably be the first to increase.
-After all, the U.S. imports Canadian crude for almost 60% of its needs, with some re-crossing the border back into Central Canada (assuming this sector isn't carved out of tariff policy).
+After all, the U.S. imports Canadian crude for almost 60% of its needs, with some re-crossing the border back into Central Canada (assuming this sector isn't completely omitted from tariff policy).

 In response to tariffs, would interest rate cuts happen sooner, or later?